ibm-cloud-docs/account/faqs-account.md

 {: faq}
 {: support}

-If you have a Pay-As-You Go or Subscription account, there's no limit to the number of resource groups, orgs, or spaces that you can create.
+If you have a Pay-As-You-Go or Subscription account, there's no limit to the number of resource groups, orgs, or spaces that you can create.
 However, if you have a Lite account, you're limited to one org and one resource group.

 ## Can I change which notifications I receive?
 {: #change-email-prefs}
 {: faq}

 Yes, you can update your email preferences for receiving notifications from the Email preferences page in the console.
 Click the **{{site.data.keyword.avatar}}** icon ![Avatar icon](../icons/i-avatar-icon.svg) > **Profile** > **Email preferences**.

-For classic infrastructure services, account owners can also subscribe users to notifications for those services by going to **Manage** > **Account** > **Classic infrastructure** > **Subscriptions**.

 For more information, see [Setting email preferences](/docs/account?topic=account-email-prefs).